Updated March 20, 2017

 Amazon SQS offers two message queue types: standard queues and FIFO queues.
 Standard queues offer high throughput, but do not guarantee strict message ordering or exactly-once delivery.
 Conversely, FIFO queues make these guarantees, but have lower throughput than standard queues.

-Unlike Amazon SNS, Cloud Pub/Sub is intended for application and system integrations rather than direct communication with end-user interfaces such as mobile phones or web pages.
-For this type of client-server communication, you can use Firebase Cloud Messaging, Cloud Platform's solution for sending push notifications to multiple mobile devices.
+Unlike Amazon SNS, Pub/Sub is intended for application and system integrations rather than direct communication with end-user interfaces such as mobile phones or web pages.
+For this type of client-server communication, you can use Firebase Cloud Messaging, Cloud's solution for sending push notifications to multiple mobile devices.

 Amazon SQS features visibility timeout.
 When a process acquires a message for processing, the message becomes invisible to other processes that are processing the queue.
 The diagram below illustrates how the visibility timeout works when processing messages.